esillen/kotlinpresentation/README.md

   - kotlin native (haven't tried this but internet says so)
   - kotlin type safe builder pattern (great to use but not easy to implement right)
 - not huge adoption outside android and hipster backend developers
-- a little counter-intuitive to learn coming from Java
+- a little counter-intuitive to learn coming from Java and more keywords and concepts you must know
-- perhaps too many cool features?
 - mature libraries written to work with Java sometimes need you to break best practices in kotlin (such as using val)